Franco-German war of 978–980

 The Franco-German war of 978–980 was fought over possession of Lotharingia and over personal honour.
-In the summer of 978, King Lothair of West Francia (France) launched a surprise attack on Aachen, almost capturing the Emperor Otto II, king of East Francia (Germany) and Italy.
+In the summer of 978, King Lothair of West Francia (France) launched a surprise attack on Aachen, almost capturing the Emperor Otto II, king of East Francia (Germany) and of Italy.
 By autumn Lothair had returned to West Francia, while Otto had convoked a diet and assembled an army.
 To avenge his honour, Otto invaded West Francia.
 Unable to take Paris after a brief siege, he returned to Lotharingia.
 During his retreat, after the bulk of his army had crossed the river Aisne, the West Franks caught up to his baggage train and slaughtered it.
 In 980, the kings made peace.
 Lothair renounced his claim to Lotharingia.

 Background

 In the years 976–978, Otto II was beset by simultaneous unrest in the southeast and northwest of Germany and by the machinations of his West Frankish neighbour.
 It is probable that there was some coordination between his opponents.
 In 977, Otto was victorious in the War of the Three Henries.
 That same year, he appointed Lothair's exiled brother Charles to the duchy of Lower Lotharingia.
 This was an insult to Lothair, who had his own claims to Lotharingia.
 Perhaps also perceived as a slight at Lothair's court at this time was the sidelining by Otto of his mother, Adelaide, who was also the mother of Lothair's queen, Emma, Otto's half-sister.

 In 978, Otto turned against the Reginarids in the northwest.
 This campaign ended in a compromise with the brothers Reginar and Lambert, who claimed the county of Hainaut.
 Otto was resting in Aachen after this campaign when he was surprised by the West Frankish invasion.
 The Annals of Niederaltaich claim that Reginar and Lambert instigated Lothair to attack, a claim which may find support in a letter of Gerbert of Aurillac.

 The earliest narrative account of the war is found in the Annals of Saint Gall, according to which Lothair was disputing the border between his kingdom and Otto's when he decided to invade Lotharingia.
 Lotharingia had been annexed by East Francia from West Francia in 925.
 It was divided into Lower Lotharingia and Upper Lotharingia in 959.
 In May 978, the duke of Upper Lotharingia, Frederick I, died and was succeeded by his underage son, Theoderic I. This created an opportunity for Lothair to attack.
 It also brought Lothair's interests into alignment with those of Hugh Capet, his most powerful subject, whose sister, Beatrice, was the widow of Duke Frederick and who therefore regarded Charles as a rival of his nephew in Lotharingia.
 By contrast, in conflicts in 940 and 946 between Lothair's father (Louis IV) and Otto's father (Otto I), Hugh's father (Hugh the Great) had sided with Otto.